Foot

 Usually monitor it at home if pain is mild, you can still walk, swelling is light, and symptoms improve over a few days.

-Book a physiotherapy assessment soon if pain affects walking, keeps returning, follows sport or training load, or is not improving as expected.
+Book a physiotherapy assessment soon if pain affects walking, keeps returning, follows a change in sport or training load, or is not improving as expected.

 Seek urgent medical review if you cannot weight-bear, the area looks deformed, the joint is hot and red, or the pain followed a significant injury and feels severe.